jean-io/new/README.md

 # New

-New is a simple Linux command written in bash that allow you to create file with automatic template depending on the extension.
+New is a simple Linux command written in bash that allow you to create files with automatic template depending on extensions.

+:kissing_smiling_eyes: Special thank to @Ayowel for his contributions.

 ## Usage